-At this time, when newspapers and television channels are full of Loksabha election updates, let us have quick look at the election procedure at the other house – the upper house, Rajya Sabha – also known as the Council of States.
+Most of us know how elections are conducted in Lok Sabha.
+But how is a candidate elected to Rajya Sabha?
+What is the election procedure of the upper house, Rajya Sabha, also known as the Council of States?
 Procedure for Rajya sabha elections are more complex when compared to Loksabha elections.

 Why Rajya Sabha or Council of States?

 A single directly elected House was considered inadequate to meet the challenges before free India by the Constituent Assembly.
 A second chamber, known as the ‘Council of States’, therefore, was created with altogether different composition and method of election from that of the directly elected House of the People.
 It was meant to be the federal chamber i.e., a House elected by the elected members of Assemblies of the States and two Union Territories in which States were not given equal representation (unlike many other federal countries).
 Apart from the elected members, provision was also made for the nomination of twelve members to the House by the President.